-But what should you say in that first call?
+What should you say in that first phone call?

-If you implemented this with the 5 minute rule in your business, just think of the affect it could have on you the people you’re talking to.
+Think of the impact this approach and the 5 minute rule could have on the people you’re talking to.

 They’ll LOVE you.

-You might have heard about the 5 minute rule before?
+You may have heard about the 5 minute rule before.

 The 5 minute rule has the potential to 6x your revenue, but you need a lot of dedication to pull it off.